-The Brittany is a breed of working gun dogs that were originally used for hunting wild animals and birds.
+The Brittany Spaniel is a breed of working gun dogs that were originally used for hunting wild animals and birds.
 Early socialization and obedience are very important for these dogs because they are prone to persistent roaming and barking.
-The average lifespan of Brittanys is about 12 years.
+The average lifespan of Brittany Spaniels is about 12 years.

 Brittanys are generally healthy dogs, but like most other breeds they are prone to certain health issues, like canine hip dysplasia.
-Some other health issues can occur in Brittanys, and below is the list of the most common health problems that have been reported in this breed.
+Some other health issues can occur in Brittany Spaniels, and below is the list of the most common health problems that have been reported in this breed.

-The health issues that have been reported in Brittanys over the years are:
+The health issues that have been reported in Brittany Spaniels over the years are:

 - Orthopedic issues: osteochondritis dissecans, hip dysplasia, elbow dysplasia, luxating patella, spinal muscular atrophy